-If you follow cryptocurrency news, read headlines and records on social media, you’ll soon come across terms such as bear market and bull market.
+If you follow cryptocurrency news, read headlines and updates on social media, you’ll soon come across terms such as bear market and bull market.
 The terminology is used for all financial markets that deal with stock trading.
 It applies to traditional stock traders as well as those who deal with cryptocurrency trading.
 Therefore, it is important to know what these terms mean and how they affect you as an investor.

 A bull market is used to describe a market where the value is increasing.
 Usually, you will see the term used when there is a stable increase in the price of an item.
 This means that trust in the market is high and investors feel optimistic about the state of the market.
 You can be a bullish investor if you plan to buy and keep your objects in the long run.
 This is safe and will be able to generate profits in the future.